ICYMI: Feel-good stories from around the world | DW | 19.03.2021

 They poured their cash into the Dian Fossey Gorilla Fund in the form of donations.

-So far, the world's largest and longest-running organization fully dedicated to gorilla conservation announced it had received more than $383,000 (€322,000) in donations.
+So far, the world's largest and longest-running organization fully dedicated to gorilla conservation announced it had received more than $383,000 (€322,000) in donations in under a week.

 The choice to invest in gorillas stemmed from a community joke as those in the group refer to themselves as "apes."